timothygordon32/reactive-todolist/README.md

 Note the use of an optional property key MONGOLAB_URI in the application.conf - on Heroku this will be set by the add-on so that the app can connect to a hosted MongoDB.

+The application makes use of secure cookies on HTTPS only (enforced by a filter in production).
+For correct operation of cookies set

+`heroku config:set SESSION_SECURE=true`